Otto C.C. Lin: 1997-2007: Hong Kong University of Science and Technology

 In April 1997, Lin joined the new Hong Kong University of Science and Technology (HKUST) as Vice President-Research and Development.
 At the juncture of Hong Kong returning to Chinese sovereignty, Lin, like many of his peers born in the time of the Sino-Japanese War, felt it a duty to contribute to this historic transition by working in Hong Kong.
 At the university, he placed a focus on establishing research infrastructure, research strategy and university-societal outreach.
-He spearheaded the development of the Nansha IT Park, a partnership of HKUST, the Fok Ying-Tung Foundation, and Guangzhou city government, at a site near Humen where the historical Opium War was fought, with the hope to transform it to a center of innovation and entrepreneurship for the future Greater Hong Kong-Guangdong Bay Area.
-He took up the post of president/CEO of China Nansha Technology Enterprises, which provided the backbone support for the park.
-He retired in 2009 but remained affiliated as a faculty member in the departments of IEEM and CBME at HKUST.
-In a decade's span, HKUST grew rapidly and was assessed by Times Higher Education World University Rankings and Quacquarelli Symonds (QS World University Rankings) in the top 50 world-class universities.
-The university announced in spring 2021 the opening of a full-fledged campus in Nansha-Guangzhou, starting in the 2022 academic year.

 An oral history conducted in 2007-2009 by the Bancroft Library, University of California-Berkeley, under a grant from the Kauffman Foundation, has documented Lin's work on promoting innovation and entrepreneurship, and his efforts on education.